Kleen-Lab/ViSATUI/README.md

 Welcome to the repository for the Visual Semantic Association Task (ViSAT).

+Please cite the following paper in your publications if you have used our software in your research:
+Tran EB, Vonk JMJ, Casaletto K, Zhang D, Christin R, Marathe S, Gorno-Tempini ML, Chang EF, Kleen JK.
+Development and validation of a nonverbal consensus-based semantic memory paradigm in patients with epilepsy.
+"Development and validation of a nonverbal consensus-based semantic memory paradigm in patients with epilepsy."
+Journal International Neuropsychological Society.
+2024 Apr 15:1-9. [https://doi.org/10.1017/S1355617724000158](https://doi.org/10.1017/S1355617724000158)

+ViSAT is licensed for non-commercial research use at no cost by the Regents of the University of California under CC BY-NC-SA 4.0 (https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The following copyright notice and citation is to be included in any publication, material or media wherein all or a part of Licensed Material is contained, “Certain materials incorporated herein are Copyright © 2024 The Regents of the University of California (REGENTS).
+All Rights Reserved.

 ## Task description

 ViSAT is an image-based task that tests the ability to associate the content between images based on factual/general long-term knowledge about them.
 The ViSAT task specifically targets non-verbal semantic memory.
 Performing the task does not require any sound, speech, reading, or writing.